bbendick/obsidianPub/docs/letters_to_a_new_developer.md

+### About
-A collection of articles from the blog [Letters To A New Developer – What I wish I had known when starting my development career](https://letterstoanewdeveloper.com/)  that resonated with me and you might find useful as well.
+This is collection of articles from the blog [Letters To A New Developer – What I wish I had known when starting my development career](https://letterstoanewdeveloper.com/)  that resonated with me and you might find useful as well.
+There is a corresponding book available through Safari Books, accessible with UA NetID.
+[Letters to a New Developer: What I Wish I Had Known When Starting My Development Career [Book]](https://learning.oreilly.com/library/view/letters-to-a/9781484260746/)

 ### Top!